 The annual RSA Conference usually offers a window on innovation.
 2019's version was no different.
 The themes common to the ten finalists in the conference's Innovation Sandbox included hybrid cloud, asset discovery, container security, API security, and privacy.

-This CyberWire look back at the Week that Was discusses events affecting Canada, China, Democratic People's Republic of Korea, Germany, India, Pakistan, Russia, United Kingdom, United States, Thailand, Turkey.
+Today's issue includes events affecting Canada, China, Democratic People's Republic of Korea, Germany, India, Pakistan, Russia, United Kingdom, United States, Thailand, Turkey.